-GRAND RAPIDS, Mich. — The person accused of gunning down a 16-year-old Grand Rapids boy on July 4 was apprehended in another state, the Grand Rapids Police Department said Friday.
+GRAND RAPIDS, Mich. — The teen accused of gunning down a 16-year-old from Grand Rapids on July 4 is facing multiple charges, Kent County Prosecutor Chris Becker announced Monday.

-The teen was on a bike at the time of the shooting.
-Officers responded to the shooting in the 500 block of Leonard Street NE around 3:40 p.m., where Webb had died from his injuries.
+The victim, 16-year-old Ja’Juan Webb, was on a bike at the time of the shooting.
+Officers responded to the scene in the 500 block of Leonard Street NE around 3:40 p.m., where Webb had died from his injuries.

 There were multiple shots fired, and bullet casings were found all over the road, according to police.

 The Kent County Medical Examiner ruled the death of Webb a homicide.
 Bechtold was apprehended by police in another state and was extradited back to Grand Rapids to face charges.